ainc/ainc-2018/_blog/how-feedcoyote-is-cultivating-collaboration-to-transform-the-freelance-ecosystem.md

   - collaboration
   - industry
   - ""
-description: Go from lone wolf to being part of a pack.
+description: How Feedcoyote is helping people go from lone wolf to pack leader.
 ---
 The freelance economy is booming.
 In fact, more than 70 million Americans performed freelance work in 2022 alone.
 This represents 36% of the US workforce, contributing to